-An overuse injury in sports is very common.
+Muscle Imbalance and overuse injury in sports are very common.
 Pain in the front of the knee, patellofemoral pain syndrome, patella tendon strain, hamstring strain, hip strain and rotator cuff strain are conditions I treat on regular bases in my population of athletes.
 An overuse injury is difficult to diagnosis because of their gradual onset and intermittent pain.
 The most common cause of an overuse injury in athletes is muscle dysfunction.

 Muscle is the best force attenuator in the body.
 They initiate movements, slows down movements, and control movements of bones.
 In other words muscles are our best shock absorbers.
 Our joints are surrounded by muscle to accomplish the above functions.
 In order to accomplish the functions described above muscles must work in groups referred to as agonist and antagonist.
 One muscle group initiates movement and the other muscle group controls movement.